neo4j-devtools/practicle/README.md

 ### Output

-The following command (try it, just remeber to use your [own token](https://github.com/settings/tokens)):
+The following command (try it, just remember to use your [own token](https://github.com/settings/tokens)):

 ```
 practicle \